maneskiivan/Springboard/README.md

 You can update the file to include lattitude and longtitude from other regions to get different results

-Update the [main.py](https://github.com/maneskiivan/Springboard/blob/master/local/main.py) file with your database login info
+Update the engine property from the SQLOperations class in the [main.py](https://github.com/maneskiivan/Springboard/blob/master/local/main.py) file with your database login info

 Run the main.py file